-Ultimate guide to analyze your singing voice
+This is the ultimate guide to analyze your singing voice.

 We suggest using it as a checklist while listening to your own recordings or getting feedback from a vocal coach.

 - Pitch Accuracy Test - sing through the major scale and see how many notes you can hit

 - Vocal Range Test - find your lowest and highest notes

 - Vocal Pitch Monitor - instantly shows which notes you sing

 - Spectrogram - record your voice and visualise a spectrogram